 Turn the pieces over and fold the joint back to expose the adjoining edges.
 Apply glue sparingly with a toothpick or other small tool.
 You don’t want big gobs of glue to squeeze out.
 Use just enough to make the parts stick.

-After applying the glue, place the part on a flat table, tape side down, and hold it flat with heavy objects.
+After applying the glue, place the part on a flat table, tape side down, and hold it flat with heavy objects until the glue sets.